Energy and Financial Consulting

 Why Aren't More Businesses Buying Solar?

-The solar industry doubled in 2015.
-We expect the same in 2016.
 Thanks to innovative financing techniques, investment from large institutional investors and a patchwork of semi-effective public-policy efforts, solar power has never been more affordable.
 But even with pricing that normally requires no initial capital outlay from many organizations and lifetime savings — and even occasional opportunities to make money, by selling power back to the grid — American companies still aren’t buying into solar in significant numbers.

 The negative association of “green” technologies with inefficiency and idealistic, hippie-fueled impracticality still prevail.
 The reality of the industry — as evidenced by the enormous investments that companies like Google, Apple and Bank of America are making in solar power — is that it has rapidly become a smart, practical, and profitable investment.
 Despite a lack of widespread acceptance, the market is growing rapidly.
 Our solar experts allow your organization to make the most of generous government rebates and incentives available to you – for some up to 70% off the cost of installation.